JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }
 ```

-Loading the JSON to memory once at the start of the server, saves us from doing it each time the route is called.
+Loading the JSON to memory at start saves us from doing it each time the route is called.

 The resulting speed was `1.425` with a `4.469x` speed increase.

 Now with loading our file on startup, we can think about how we send the data back to the caller.

-### Optimization 3.
-Using RawJson
+### Optimization 3: Using RawJson

 We just return the JSON as `RawJson`, so no serialization has to be done [[1](https://api.rocket.rs/master/rocket/response/content/struct.RawJson)].